Alternate Activity 5: Music and Worship

 - What did you enjoy about this music?

 Next, share an example of African American gospel.
 Invite youth to explore using the same questions.
 Add these questions:

 - What do the contemporary Christian rock and the gospel selection have in common?

 Finally, play a recording of, or lead the group to sing, "Spirit of Life," Hymn 123 in Singing the Living Tradition.
 Ask:

 - What do you like about this song?

 - In what ways is "Spirit of Life" a song of the Unitarian Universalist religion?
 How is its message UU?
 Do any phrases seem especially Unitarian Universalist to you?
 What about the tune and rhythm of the song?

 - How do you think an Evangelical Christian might respond to "Spirit of Life?"
 What might they find appealing about it?
 Might this song make an Evangelical uncomfortable?
 Why?

 Distribute copies of Singing the Living Tradition and Singing the Journey.
 Invite the youth to look for hymns that have Christianity as a source or seem to have an Evangelical flavor or message.
 Suggest they look at Hymn 268, "Jesus Christ Is Risen Today" or Hymn 348, "Guide My Feet" in Singing the Living Tradition, and Hymn 1045, "There Is a Balm in Gilead" in Singing the Journey.
 Optional: Lead the group to sing one of the hymns.

 Guide the youth to examine the hymns they have found.
-Ask them to point out phrases, tunes, and rhythms that suggest commonalities between UU beliefs and worship and Evangelical Christian beliefs and worship.
+Ask them to point out phrases, tunes, and rhythms that suggest commonalities between UU beliefs and worship and those of majority white Evangelical Christianity.